Skip to main content

 Estimated profit$36,950

-On a total investment of around $180,700, that's about a 20% return over 5 months.
+On a total investment of around $180,700, that's roughly a 20% return over 5 months.
 Not bad.
 But notice how fast that profit shrinks if any single number moves against you: rehab goes $10,000 over budget, the property sits for an extra two months, or you sell for $230,000 instead of $245,000.

 The Takeaway